E-macularius/laughing-garbanzo/README.md

 ### Assumptions & Trade-offs
 * **Soft Delete:** Deleted items remain in the DB but are flagged `IsActive = false`.
 Unique constraints (like unique names) might conflict with deleted items if not handled carefully (handled here by ignoring uniqueness for simplicity).
 * **Security:** No Authentication/Authorization implemented as per requirements.

+## If I had more time

+- run on hTTPS